KirilVoigtlaender/KirilVoigtlaender/README.md

 #### About me

 - 🔭 I’m currently in my second year of my BSc in Computing Science.
-- 🌱 I’m currently learning Functional Programming in the course FP and Software Engeneering using a RaspberryPi 4
+- 🌱 I’m currently learning Functional Programming in the course FP and Software Engineering using a RaspberryPi 4

 #### Tech Stack
 * Python, C++, Java, Haskell